Skip to main content

 This closed-door session confronts the crumbling state of human rights universality and its consequences in the MENA region.
 Against a backdrop of global complicity, rising authoritarianism, and openly perceived double standards, this discussion aims at bringing pertinent realities and perspectives to the table.
 Panelists from Palestine, Egypt, the Gulf, and Tunisia, as well as participants from all over the MENA region, will expose how torture is being normalized, defenders are being criminalized, and dignity is being bargained away.
 Universality is not abstract; it is the thin line between law and lawlessness.

-English & Arabic
+Languages spoken: English & Arabic

 Interpretation available: EN / AR